-CAUTION: Failure to enclose the male lip in the clip hook and failure to nest the clip flush against the vertical leg on the panel can cause faulty seaming and objectionable seam appearance.
+CAUTION: Failure to enclose the male lip in the clip hook and failure to nest the clip flush against the panel clip can cause faulty seaming and objectionable seam appearance.

 Panel clips are available as floating clips only and are available in different stand-off heights.
 Refer to the erection drawings to determine the type of clip required for each roof condition.